AndrewJBateman/angular-graphql-api/README.md

 # :zap: Angular GraphQL API

 * Frontend: Angular used with GraphQL and Apollo Client to view the backend Engineering Parts data set
-* Backend: Node.js + GraphQLused with Apollo Server and GraphQL schema to execute queries on a data set
+* Backend: Node.js + GraphQL used with Apollo Server and GraphQL schema to execute queries on a data set
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-graphql-api?style=plastic)